isomerpages/ogp-isomer/_why-and-when-to-use-isomer/Why use Isomer.md

 	Since all sites on Isomer share the same infrastructure and pull from a central template, there is no need for multiple VAPTs or security reviews.

 - ##### IM8 compliant by default
-	Just by using Isomer, you've already covered all applicable Instruction Manual 8 (IM8) clauses and are follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg/).
+	Just by using Isomer, you've already covered all applicable Instruction Manual 8 (IM8) clauses and follow the recommended guidelines by the [Singapore Government Design System](https://designsystem.gov.sg/).

 ### 2. Start fast with our website template